ToMCCA-3: A realistic 3-body coalescence model: Comparison to experimental data

 \subsection{\heThree and \hThree production}

 In this section the output of ToMCCA is compared to experimental data.
-The AV18+UIX wave function with a momentum cutoff of $\Lambda_c=1$~GeV is considered as a reference, but also other wave functions are tested and differences are discussed.
-Figure~\ref{fig:He3Spectra} shows the \heThree \pt spectra measured by ALICE~\cite{ALICENuclei13TeV} in four different \dNetaOFive intervals: i) high multiplicity (HM, blue) with \dNetaOFive$=31.5\pm0.3$, ii) minimum bias (MB, orange) with \dNetaOFive$=6.9\pm0.1$, and a subdivision of minimum bias into iii) MB-I (red) and iv) MB-II (purple), with \dNetaOFive$=18.7\pm0.3$ and $6.0\pm0.2$ respectively.
-The shown experimental uncertainties are the statistical and systematic uncertainty added in quadrature.
-For the minimum bias predictions, the published multiplicity distributions~\cite{ALICEMultiplicity} were used instead of the Erlang functions used for the multiplicity-dependent studies.
+The AV18+UIX wave function is considered as a reference, but also other wave functions are tested and differences are discussed.
+These wave functions are calculated using the PHH method~\cite{Kievsky:2008es}.
+Figure~\ref{fig:He3Spectra} (left) shows the \heThree \pt spectra measured by ALICE~\cite{ALICENuclei13TeV} in four different \dNetaOFive intervals: i) high multiplicity (HM, blue) with \dNetaOFive$=31.5\pm0.3$, ii) minimum bias\footnote{INEL>0 by ALICE definitions.} (MB, orange) with \dNetaOFive$=6.9\pm0.1$, and a subdivision of minimum bias into iii) MB-I (red) and iv) MB-II (purple), with \dNetaOFive$=18.7\pm0.3$ and $6.0\pm0.2$ respectively.
+The shown experimental uncertainties are statistical (errorbars) and systematic (boxes).
+For the minimum bias predictions, the published multiplicity distributions~\cite{ALICEMultiplicity} were used (See Sec.~\ref{sec:MinBias}) instead of the Erlang functions used for the multiplicity-dependent studies \cite{Mahlein2024}.
 The predictions from ToMCCA using the AV18+UIX wave function are shown as colored lines.
-Overall, an excellent agreement within $2\sigma$ is reached with all data points.
+Figure~\ref{fig:He3Spectra} (right) shows the integrated yield ratios \heThree/p and \hThree/p as a function of \dNetaOFive.
+Shown are the measurements by the ALICE collaboration~\cite{ALICENuclei13TeV,ALICE:2021ovi} in pp collisions at $\sqrt{s}=5$~TeV and $\sqrt{s}=13$~TeV.
+Shown are the systematic uncertainties as boxes and statistical ones as errorbars.
+The colored lines indicate the predictions from ToMCCA using different assumptions of the wave function.
+The width of the line indicates the statistical uncertainty of the model.
+In the inlet the minimum bias (INEL>0) measurement is compared to the model predictions.
+Importantly, these are not to be compared to the multiplicity continuum lines, since minimum bias collisions have a very wide multiplicity distribution.
+While all predictions with the correct binding energy (AV18+UIX or Minnesota) reproduce the data at 13~TeV well, there seems to be a tension in the higher-multiplicity measurement at $\sqrt{s}=5$~TeV.
+Overall, the model reproduces all measurements within 2 standard deviations, when considering the model uncertainties (see Sec.~\ref{sec:Uncertainties}).
+Measurements in intermediate mass collision systems, such as O--O and Ne--Ne, could help rule out the two-body only hypothesis for the wave function.